 Nothing spells the start of the holidays like a fun DIY Christmas shirt.
-Christmas is just around the corner and it is time to start sewing Christmas crafts for your kids.
-This Christmas applique is perfect for using up some of the amazing scrap fabrics you have collected during the year and is really quick and easy to sew.
+Christmas is just around the corner, and it is time to start sewing Christmas crafts for your kids.
+This Christmas tree shirt applique is perfect for using up some of the amazing scrap fabrics you have collected during the year and is really quick and easy to sew.

 Triangle Template - You can make triangles of any size or otherwise print out my template pattern.
 The triangles I am creating this shirt with are 4x 4x 4 inches (10cm).